kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Wisdom alone is the science of other sciences. - Plato
+    ## The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out. - Walter Benjamin